Ask Our Experts

 Senior Research Director & Head of Pharmacology

-Sheley is a licensed doctor of pharmacy with 12 years experience in pharmacy and laboratory research.
-She deciphers and analyzes medical literature to craft patient-friendly reports, empowering clients with the latest information for informed health decisions.
+Sheley Baylon is a licensed Doctor of Pharmacy with twelve years of experience in pharmacy and laboratory research.
+Previously, she worked at Loma Linda University Medical Center, advising patients on chemotherapy regimens and investigational medications.
+At Private Health Management, Sheley reviews medical literature to create patient-friendly reports, helping clients make informed health decisions.